mycodedstuff/pibot/README.md

 ## Prerequisites
 * Create a bot using [@BotFather](https://t.me/botfather) on telegram and get bot token, here is a [guide](https://core.telegram.org/bots#6-botfather) to help you out
-* Goto https://my.telegram.org and get api_id and api_hash
+* Goto https://my.telegram.org and get api_id and api_hash.
+[Guide for reference](https://core.telegram.org/api/obtaining_api_id)
 * Setup Node v12 on the system you will use it on (I recommend using [nvm](https://github.com/nvm-sh/nvm))

 ## Steps to configure PiBot
 I would recommend using the test credentials first to test things out.
 Once things are working then you can use you're actual credentials.
-Jump to [How to test it](./README.md#how-to-test-it) section below
+Jump to [How to test it](#how-to-test-it) section below
 ```shell
 # Use git to clone the project
 git clone https://github.com/mycodedstuff/pibot.git